nicholas477/nicholas477.github.io/_posts/2023-10-21-multipass_pp.md

 <iframe width="100%" height="480" src="https://www.youtube.com/embed/pAb1qpXoXck" title="Newvicon tube video camera light streaking effect" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The low res effect is super easy, I just got that done using Unreal's built in post processing materials.
-For the deinterlacing effect, I decided that I would it by just writing half the horizontal lines each frame.
+For the deinterlacing effect, I decided that I would do it by just writing half the horizontal lines each frame.
 And I decided I would do the light streaking by combining accumulation motion blur with a brightness mask.

 Once I decided how I was going to do the deinterlacing and streaking effects, I tried using [Unreal's post processing materials](https://docs.unrealengine.com/5.3/en-US/post-process-materials-in-unreal-engine/) to implement them, but they are pretty limited.
 You can't read the last frame or write to arbitrary render targets with the effects, so doing any sort of accumulative effects (like motion blur) are impossible.
 The rendering side of Unreal is generally pretty locked down and normally something like this wouldn't be possible without modifying the engine, but fortunately Unreal has a way to extend the renderer without modifying the engine.
 These extensions are called [Scene View Extensions](https://github.com/EpicGames/UnrealEngine/blob/5ccd1d8b91c944d275d04395a037636837de2c56/Engine/Source/Runtime/Engine/Public/SceneViewExtension.h#L99C9-L99C9).